Tips and Tricks: Faux Fur

 Broomstick Lace – Yarn Selection

-Pictured on the right is Milky Whey yarn by Kollage Yarns.
+Pictured above is Milky Whey yarn by Kollage Yarns.
 This pattern was made with stranded broomstick lace on knitting needles #17 and #50.
 There is also a section of puff stitch and sc work.

 Textured yarn like boucle or thick yarn like wool and acrylic will hide the texture of broomstick lace, so I wouldn’t recommend them if you want good stitch definition.

-Pictured on the right is a single stranded broomstick lace cowl using yarn that has six different textures in one skein.
+Pictured above is a single stranded broomstick lace cowl using yarn that has six different textures in one skein.
 This followed the same instructions as the crimson cowl above only working one sc in each loop.